2024 Botswana general election: Seats changing hands

+Gallagher index

 The table below presents the proportionality of parliamentary seats won in the 2024 election, as measured by the Gallagher index.
-This election yielded an index score of 23.05, indicating a highly disproportionate outcome that strongly favoured the UDC and BCP while being significantly disadvantageous for the BDP.
-This is the most disproportionate result ever recorded in a Botswana National Assembly election.
+This election yielded an index score of 23.04, indicating a highly disproportionate outcome that strongly favoured the UDC and BCP while being significantly disadvantageous for the BDP.
+This is the most disproportionate result ever recorded in Botswana general election.